 If you do not want to bother checking the forecast and searching for the right spot in an unfamiliar land, you can simply let go and leave it to the professionals.
 On a guided Northern Lights tour, experienced locals will use their knowledge and local wisdom to help you maximize your chances for success.

-Seeing the Northern Lights on a Guided Tour
+Seeing the Aurora Borealis on a Guided Tour

 Local tour guides have a lot of experience and are familiar with both the conditions and the terrain.
 They know the best viewpoints and the safest parking places.
 They also have a special license to drive safely in wintery conditions and may even offer you some hot chocolate while you are waiting for the show the begin.
 Many offer photography during the tour as well.